-- Meanwhile, wash the octopus very well and remove the particles that are in its tentacles.
-Once well washed, split each octopus’s tentacle, so that they are individual.
+- Meanwhile, thoroughly wash the octopus and remove any particles from its tentacles.
+Once cleaned, separate each tentacle.

-- Place each tentacle in a bowl and add the white wine, the spices you want, thyme, garlic, salt, and pepper.
-Stir and let marinate for at least 20 to 30 minutes.
+- Place the tentacles in a bowl, add the white wine, your choice of spices, thyme, garlic, salt, and pepper.
+Mix well and marinate for a minimum of 20 to 30 minutes.

-- Once the octopus marinade is over, please take it to a skillet with a little oil, leaving it alone for 2 minutes.
+- After marinating, cook the octopus in a pan with a bit of oil for just 2 minutes.
 Remove from heat.

 Accompany this delicious Galician octopus with mashed ripe plantain with a good portion of green rice.